GUIDES/HOW-TO

 Non-EU?

-You need a fiscal representative until you are resident
+You need a representante fiscal until you are resident

 What the NIF is, and why you need it

-You will be asked for it when opening a bank account, signing a lease, buying a SIM card, connecting the electricity, taking a job or registering as self-employed.
+You will be asked for it when opening a bank account, signing a lease, buying a SIM card, connecting the electricity, taking a job or opening atividade (registering as self-employed).
 In short: sort this out first.
 Once you have it, you can confirm it is well-formed with our NIF validator.

 If you are already in Portugal (or visiting), this is the fastest route and it is free.
-Walk into any tax office (Serviço de Finanças) and you will usually leave with the number the same day.
+Walk into any Serviço de Finanças (tax office) and you will usually leave with the number the same day.

 1. 1

-Go to a tax office (Finanças) or Loja do Cidadão
+Go to Finanças or a Loja do Cidadão

 In larger cities, take a ticket; in small towns you rarely need an appointment.